What does Maurice mean?

 Shown below is the birth name popularity of Maurice for boys.
 Maurice reached its highest position of #101 in the U.S. during the years 1910-1919, and is at #583 presently.
 (2014 Birth Statistics)

 Below is a graphed analysis of the popularity of the boy name Maurice and related names.
 Popular variation forms of Maurice (#583 a year ago) rated in the Top 1000 are Mauricio (#577 a year ago), Seymour, Maury and Morris.
-These boy names reached the apex of their popularity during the years 1920-1929 and have become significantly less widespread since, with the versions Maurice, Seymour and Morris becoming less trendy.
+These boy names reached the apex of their popularity during 1920-1929 (usage of 0.5062%) and have become significantly less widespread since (usage 0.168%, down 66.8%), with the versions Maurice, Morris and Seymour becoming less trendy.
 Mauricio (#577) is the most trendy birth name among these.
 (2014 Birth Statistics)